Indian passport to Ireland

 Can India citizens extend their stay in Ireland?

-Do I need health insurance to visit Ireland?
+Do I need travel insurance to enter Ireland?

 This information is for reference only.
 Always verify requirements with the official embassy or consulate before travel.
 Data is for informational purposes only and does not constitute legal advice.